 But it's not always straightforward.
-If you go to a networking event and exchange business cards with someone, should you take that as a green light to add them to your mailing list for your email newsletter?
+If you go to a networking event and exchange business cards with someone, can you take that as a green light to add them to your mailing list for your email newsletter?

-Reasons for assuming marketing permission on the basis of exchanging a business card:
+Here are some arguments for assuming marketing permission on the basis of exchanging a business card:

 - If you give them the option to unsubscribe, that constitutes choice and respect for their preferences.